 Loss of supply

-Loss of supply occurs when Hydro One is experiencing issues with its power supply and is unable to supply us with electricity.
+A loss of supply occurs when Hydro One is experiencing issues with its power supply and is unable to supply us with electricity.
 When this occurs, we're unable to deliver electricity to our customers until Hydro One makes repairs.

 Other outage causes